ihor-delta/delta/APPS.md

   - anonymous psychological support made of situative authorities by countries with an opportunity to get help from other countries where state-messages in form of memories + situation messages (using @CI mechanisms according to problem) are allowed

 ## @app.Greece and Etads Unis
-- interactive analogy
+- interactive analogy according to war in Ukraine

 ## @app.Esparta and Ukraine
-- interactive analogy
+- interactive analogy according to war in Ukraine

 ## @app.Barbarians and Russia and Belarusia
-- interactive analogy
+- interactive analogy according to war in Ukraine

 ## @app.Putin and Hannibal
 - interactive analogy